freeverseio/universal-location-gateway/README.md

 ## Limitations

 Currently:
-- it only supports `tokenURI` that returns an ipfs address.
-- it only supports ipfs addresses that return strings that can be parsed as a json object, explicitly, via the `jsonify` method.
 - it only supports locations in Polkadot, i.e. it reverts if the `Parachain` and `PalletInstance` junctions are not provided.

 ## Requirements